ilija-the/vendrithvault/content/Administrative/Homebrew.md

 The homebrew 'content' we have made for Vendrith.
 Also includes a list of renames or minor changes to existing content.

+Shrieking Frailty Hybrid Study.

 Clan Pistol → Sect Pistol.
 A pistol that shows allegiance to a specific [[Crusader Sects|Crusader Sect]], which is considered a great humiliation and disservice to your faith to lose.

+Project Reality.
+Rushed Setup.

+Sun Pendant.

+Primordial Sheperd Pendant.

 Crusader Cult Cards.
 Similar to cantrip cards, usually comes in packs of 6 and can cast Guidance or Evil Eye (the latter costs 2 cards, as you have to overlay two cards in a specific way to see the eye).
 The action cost is 2 and the DC is 17.

 Spiritual Refreshment and Supercharging Ritual.
-Crusader sect rituals from Veridica that
+Crusader sect rituals from Veridica that infuse a suitable vessel creature with leyline power.

 Old Sea Dog's Corset.
 Once a day reduces your wounded by 1 and gives a +2 to your first recovery check, but only works on the salty seas.